 Spec upgrades aren't super enticing, but you'll appreciate them now and in the future.

 Another thing you may want to keep in mind when talking about the future of your phone use is the software update roadmap, where the Galaxy S10e obviously has an extra year of runway beyond the Galaxy S9.
-The GS9 will get the next major release of Android, but after that point, all bets are off; the future of 2020 software updates is more certain for the S10e.
+Both phones are currently running Android 10, but that's the final update the S9 will ever see.
+Thanks to Samsung's new three-year update policy, the Galaxy S10e is promised to get Android 11 and (hopefully) Android 12.

 |Category||Galaxy S10e||Galaxy S9|